JohnnySusp/LegalFedLLM/README.md

 but they are run-specific rather than frozen protocol constants.

-Peak RAM, peak VRAM and wall-clock timings were not recorded as stable thesis measurements in Step 3 and are not claimed here.
-Comparative resource and timing measurement belongs to the later complete heterogeneous-round experiment.
+Peak RAM, peak VRAM and wall-clock timings were not recorded as stable thesis measurements for that run and are not claimed here.
+Comparative model execution measurement belongs to the later complete heterogeneous-round experiment.

 ## Test and verification commands